thephez/backup-readme/platform/markdown/reference-dapi-endpoints-platform-endpoints.md

 **Response**: No response except on error

 ## getIdentity

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Breaking changes
+>
-  "body": "As of Dash Platform 0.21 the `protocolVersion` is no longer included in the CBOR-encoded data.
-It is instead prepended to the data following CBOR encoding.", "title": "Breaking changes"
+> As of Dash Platform 0.21 the `protocolVersion` is no longer included in the CBOR-encoded data.
+It is instead prepended to the data following CBOR encoding.
-}
-[/block]

 **Returns**: [Identity](explanation-identity) information for the requested identity **Parameters**: